GoPGC

+The service was originally known as "The Bus" until 2025, when rebranding saw the name shortened to "Prince George's County Transit", and rebranded again in 2026 to GoPGC.

 History

 The idea for Prince George's County establishing its own transit system was initially brought up in 1986, to provide better transportation access to the Upper Marlboro Courthouse and other important government offices, that were isolated from the WMATA Metrorail and Metrobus system.
 At the time, WMATA charged counties the costs of operating some routes, because regional routes were not profitable due to lower ridership.
 Prince George's County decided it would be cheaper for the county to operate their own transit system instead.
-Prince George's County learned watching Montgomery County, which successfully developed its own Ride On transit system in March 1975 in response to WMATA asking the county to pay for routes operating in Montgomery County.
+Prince George's County learned to watch Montgomery County, which successfully developed its own Ride On transit system in March 1975 in response to WMATA asking the county to pay for routes operating in Montgomery County.
 Prince George's County's TheBus system was created in January 1990.